LiJiahao-Alex/www24-rebuttal/reviewer2.md

 Here are two examples for better illustration.

->**OSR.** For example, a face recognition gate machine that requires face-identity (data-label) pairs at training can be deployed to identify visitors (knowns classification) and identify outsiders (unknowns detection).
+>**OSR.** For example, a face recognition gate machine that requires face-identity (data-label) pairs at training can be deployed to identify employees (knowns classification) and identify outsiders (unknowns detection).
 Its performance on classification and rejection tasks is not surprising given the large number of data-label pairs used.

 >**SOD.** In web data, a large amount of data is available without labels.
 For example, in the surveillance web system, the police only care about whether the suspect appears (unknowns detection), and do not care about the identity of each person appearing in all the surveillance records (knowns classification).